coado/NFTStaking/README.md

-Just an idea of NFT staking contract, which show usecase of the minimal proxy contracts.
+Just an idea of the NFT staking contract.
+It shows the use-case of the minimal proxy contracts.

 ![image](https://user-images.githubusercontent.com/64146291/155851023-20d4ab9c-827c-4636-a74b-0f7ede132294.png)